NREL/batmods-lite/docs/source/api/bmlite/P2D/index.rst

       Print a statement specifying how long IDASolver spent integrating.

       :returns: **solvetime** (*str*) -- An f-string with the solver integration time in seconds.

-.. py:function:: templates(sim = None, exp = None)

-   Print simulation templates.
-If ``sim`` is ``None``, a list of available templates will be printed.
-Otherwise, if a name or index is given, that template will print to the console.

-   :param sim: Simulation template file name or index.
-The default is ``None``.
-   :type sim: str | int, optional

-   :returns: *None.*